ilovedc74/Pop-up-art-Projection-mapping/README.md

 # Pop-up-art-Projection-mapping
-This is a term project
+This is a term project for a computational arts course

 ## Itroduction